 Roommates can define your living experience.
 Every renter has likely had good roommates who they got along with well, and most people have likely had a bad roommate experience where things just didn’t click.
-When looking at Greeley condo rentals, it’s also important to consider what characteristics you want in a new roommate.
+When looking at Fort Collins condo rentals, it’s also important to consider what characteristics you want in a new roommate.
 Before you make anything official, be sure to ask these questions to potential roommates.

 Messy roommates can make or break a rental property.
 Ask potential roommates about their preferences for cleanliness.
 How often do they clean their room, when do they wash their dishes, and how often do they do laundry?
 Finding out how they like to divide chores between roommates and how clean and tidy they like things to be.
 These questions will help you determine if the potential roommate is a clean freak, a slob, or somewhere in between.